WaddleWaddle

 Use Their Language

-Match the job description: if they say "demand gen," "full-funnel," "brand awareness," or "performance marketing," use those terms where they apply to your experience.
-Include tools (e.g. HubSpot, Google Analytics, Meta Ads) so ATS and recruiters see a fit.
+Match the job description deliberately.
+If the posting says "demand gen," "full-funnel marketing," "brand awareness," or "performance marketing," use those exact terms where they apply to your real experience.
+ATS systems and recruiters scan for terminology—exact keyword matches increase the chance your resume gets through.

-"Led content strategy that increased organic traffic 60% in 12 months; reduced CAC by 22% through paid channel optimization."
+• "Led content strategy that increased organic traffic 60% in 12 months; reduced CAC by 22% through paid channel optimization and tighter audience targeting."

-"Launched referral program that generated 15% of new signups in first 6 months; managed $500K annual marketing budget."
+• "Launched referral program that generated 15% of new signups in its first 6 months; managed the $500K annual marketing budget with a 3.2x blended ROAS."

 Cover Different Marketing Types